AlexandrGrom/test-task/README.md

 Use:

 * Git for version control, a gitignore and git flow model;
-* Vuforia for AR experience and given marker;
+* Vuforia/ARFoundation/OpenXR for AR experience and given marker;
-* `ScriptableObject` for skins (material, day names, time offset);
+* Unity: `ScriptableObject` for skins (material, day names, time offset);
-*  Custom inspector for skins to validate constrain: week can only have 7 days;
+* Unity: Custom inspector for skins to validate constrain: week can only have 7 days;
-* `OnRenderImage` and a CG shader to create vignette effect and noise;
-* `AnimationCurve` and SetFloat to animate vignette flickering;
-* C# interface for clickable objects;
+* Unity: C# interface for clickable objects;
-* Singletons for global managers.

 ## What is important in this task: